robertguest/reactjs.org/content/tutorial/tutorial.md

 >Note
 >
->We split the returned element into multiple lines for readability, and added parentheses so that JavaScript doesn't insert a semicolon after `return` and break our code.
+>We split the returned element into multiple lines for readability, and added curly brackets so that JavaScript doesn't insert a semicolon after `return` and break our code.

 Now we're passing down two props from Board to Square: `value` and `onClick`.
 The `onClick` prop is a function that Square can call when clicked.
 We'll make the following changes to Square: